JoelQ/hystorical/README.md

 ## Usage

 ### current
-Hystorical returns the current object which is determined as those with `nil` end_date
+Hystorical returns the current objects which is determined as objects with a end_date that returns `nil`
 ```ruby
 Hystorical.current(@subscriptions)
 # => returns enumerable collection of objects